mamatch/lambda-data-ingest/README.md

 docker-compose up airflow-init
 docker-compose up
 ```

-With all the services up, you can go to http://localhost:8080 to enter the apache airflow wbserver.
+With all the services up, you can go to the [Airflow login page](http://localhost:8080) to enter the apache airflow wbserver.
 By default the credentials are 'airflow' for the login and 'airflow' for the password(to change if you want to put such system in production).
 You'll see the dags on the dashbard page that you can trigger.